EDS-Bioinformatics-Laboratory/GC_ABM_SHM_network/README.md

 # GC_ABM_SHM_network
+Rodrigo Garcia, Antoine van Kampen.
 ABM of the germinal center with implementation of SHM fate tree, sequence representation and gene networks.